jangko/nimCEF/readme.md

 ### HOW TO POST TASK TO OTHER THREAD

 * You can use handlerImpl to implement your own callback object derived from NCTask
-* or you can use NCBindTask to help you do that in a much simpler way
+* or you can use ncBindTask to help you do that in a much simpler way

 ```nimrod
 proc continueOpenOnIOThread(fileId: int) =